lleene/hugo-site/content/posts/2021/domain-setup.md

 | Name                                            | Description
 | ----------------------------------------------- | -----------------------
-| **A**     Address record                        | physical IPv4 address associated with this domain
+| `A`       Address record                        | // physical IPv4 address associated with this domain
-| **CNAME** Canonical name record                 | Alias name for A record name.
+| `CNAME`   Canonical name record                 | Alias name for A record name.
 This is generally for subdomains (i.e. other.domain.xyz as alias for domain.xyz both served the same machine)
-| **CAA**   Certification Authority Authorization | DNS Certification Authority Authorization, constraining acceptable CAs for a host/domain.
+| `CAA`     Certification Authority Authorization | DNS Certification Authority Authorization, constraining acceptable CAs for a host/domain.
-| **DS**    Delegation signer                     | The record used to identify the DNSSEC signing key of a delegated zone
+| `DS`      Delegation signer                     | The record used to identify the DNSSEC signing key of a delegated zone
-| **MX**    Mail exchange record                  | Maps a domain name to a list of message transfer agents for that domain
+| `MX`      Mail exchange record                  | Maps a domain name to a list of message transfer agents for that domain
-| **TXT**   Text record                           | Carries machine-readable data, such as specified by RFC 1464, opportunistic encryption, Sender Policy Framework, DKIM, DMARC, DNS-SD, etc.
+| `TXT`     Text record                           | Carries machine-readable data, such as specified by RFC 1464, opportunistic encryption, Sender Policy Framework, DKIM, DMARC, DNS-SD, etc.

 The essential records for web services are the A and CNAME records which enable correct name look up when outside you private network.
 Nowadays SSL should be